ahorrocks2/whatSoundsGoodToYou/README.md

 made with create react app.
 https://what-sounds-good-to-you.herokuapp.com/

 current functionality:
-1. add restaurants you like & click roulette to have one chosen for you.
+1. add restaurants you like and view their details
+2. randomly have a restaurant from those you listed given to you
-2. click random and get the name and menu of a random restaurant in pdx.
+3. click surprise me/roulette option and get the name and menu of a random restaurant in pdx

 todo functionality:
 - add validation to the form
+  - get data on menu / hours for each of the "favorited" restaurants
 - add a data store
-- display list of restaurants currently in roulette
 - add mapping to show where the restaurant is
-- add filtering to the roulette button (modified roulette)
+- add filtering to the surprise me button (modified roulette)